Brain-HGCN: A Hyperbolic Graph Convolutional Network for Brain Functional Network Analysis: Abstract

 \section{Abstract}

-Functional magnetic resonance imaging (fMRI) provides a powerful non-invasive window into the brain's functional organization by generating complex functional networks, typically modeled as graphs.
-These brain networks exhibit a hierarchical topology that is crucial for cognitive processing.
-However, due to inherent spatial constraints, standard Euclidean GNNs struggle to represent these hierarchical structures without high distortion, limiting their clinical performance.
-To address this limitation, we propose Brain-HGCN, a geometric deep learning framework based on hyperbolic geometry, which leverages the intrinsic property of negatively curved space to model the brain's network hierarchy with high fidelity.
-Grounded in the Lorentz model, our model employs a novel hyperbolic graph attention layer with a signed aggregation mechanism to distinctly process excitatory and inhibitory connections, ultimately learning robust graph-level representations via a geometrically sound Fréchet mean for graph readout.
-Experiments on two large-scale fMRI datasets for psychiatric disorder classification demonstrate that our approach significantly outperforms a wide range of state-of-the-art Euclidean baselines.
-This work pioneers a new geometric deep learning paradigm for fMRI analysis, highlighting the immense potential of hyperbolic GNNs in the field of computational psychiatry.
+Functional magnetic resonance imaging (fMRI) reveals complex brain functional networks with hierarchical topologies crucial for cognitive processing.
+Standard Euclidean Graph Neural Networks (GNNs) often struggle to represent these hierarchical structures without high distortion due to inherent spatial constraints.
+We propose Brain-HGCN, a geometric deep learning framework based on hyperbolic geometry, which leverages negatively curved space to model brain network hierarchy with high fidelity.
+Grounded in the Lorentz model, our framework employs a novel hyperbolic graph attention layer with a signed aggregation mechanism to distinctly process excitatory and inhibitory connections.
+Furthermore, we learn robust graph-level representations via a geometrically principled Fréchet mean for graph readout.
+Experiments on two large-scale fMRI datasets for psychiatric disorder classification demonstrate that Brain-HGCN significantly outperforms state-of-the-art Euclidean baselines.
+This work highlights the potential of hyperbolic GNNs in computational psychiatry by pioneering a new geometric paradigm for fMRI analysis.